 If you are new to making macarons, however, I would highly encourage you to visit and read through my Dark Chocolate Macarons post, where I talk about the following:

 - The purpose of the main ingredients.
 Which brands of almond flour I've used, powdered sugar, egg whites, etc.

 - Necessary baking tools.
 There are 6 key tools you will want for making macarons.
 I talk about which ones I use, why I love them, and some additional tools that may come in handy.

-- Helpful tips to navigate you through the entire macaron making process.
-I have these tips sectioned off by dry ingredients, making the meringue, macaronage, piping, macaron resting, baking, and cooling
+- Helpful tips to navigate you through the entire macaron-making process.
+These tips are sectioned off by dry ingredients, making the meringue, macaronage, piping, macaron resting, baking, and cooling.

 Making the Lemon Curd Filling

-This lemon curd filling—what sandwiches the macaron shells together—is very easy to make and tastes fantastic!
-And what I really love about it?
+This lemon curd filling—which sandwiches the macaron shells together—is very easy to make and tastes fantastic!
+And what do I really love about it?
 You can make this ahead of time!

 Lemon Zest and Juice.
 I recommend getting your lemon zest and juice ready before starting the recipe.
 To me, I think it just helps to keep things moving!

 Whisk Constantly.
 This will help keep the mixture from curdling.
 It will also help work on your upper body strength.